 Safer® Brand offers a variety of roach control products to help organically control and eliminate this disease-carrying pest from your home.
-Products such as Safer® Brand Ant and Roach Killer Poison-Free Aerosol and Safer® Brand Ant and Crawling Insect Killer Diatomaceous Earth Powder are the ideal products for cockroach control in your home.
+Products such as Safer® Brand Ant and Crawling Insect Killer Diatomaceous Earth Powder are ideal for cockroach control in your home.

 Carefully read and follow all product label instructions completely for safe and effective application.

 The bait may take a few days to take effect before results are noticed.